 Since 2008, the Program’s “Occasional Publications” series has featured limited publications of Graduate Humanities Program student and faculty work.

-For more about the project, see the article by Gabriella Williamson in the Fall 2008 issue of Graduate Humanities [page 1 & 5].
-As Williamson writes, the anthology grew out of a creative writing seminar taught by Simone in Spring 2008: “By the end of the semester we were left with a provocative glimpse into ‘nine windows’: the nine of us put together nine short stories that reflected our own challenges, interests, and talents, culminating in a book of our finished stories entitled Nine Windows, published for the class by the Program.
+Williamson writes, for example, that the anthology grew out of a creative writing seminar taught by Simone in Spring 2008: “By the end of the semester we were left with a provocative glimpse into ‘nine windows’: the nine of us put together nine short stories that reflected our own challenges, interests, and talents, culminating in a book of our finished stories entitled Nine Windows, published for the class by the Program.
 These stories reflect our diversity, our talents and our amazing journey into the realm of the creative process.”

 In her Preface, Santiago notes that as a creative work engendered by those living and working in the Appalachian mountains, the anthology challenges conventional notions of what constitutes the Appalachian arts: “Like many literary and artistic movements and styles, the Appalachian arts have had to fight for their place.
 Yet traditionally, many critics in and out of the region have narrowly defined Appalachian arts as rustic folk crafts.
 Consequently, to introduce innovative or modern techniques almost requires the art or the artist to lose the brand name ‘Appalachian.’ . . .
 The discussion of our region has historically taken place among those who have looked at it from outside with select information provided from residents.
 As this discussion transitioned from sensationalized writing to academic study, community involvement has deepened communication.
 For the past 30 years, the Marshall University Graduate Humanities Program has been a prime venue for this generations-long discussion through seminars and certificate programs for a diverse group of students and faculty.”